 Drug and alcohol abuse are often significant factors in workplace injuries.
 However, impaired employees may not be the only ones who suffer an injury; they are also a danger to others.
 Whether directly or indirectly, most workplaces are impacted to some degree by substance abuse.
 Workplace drug testing and the enforcement of a solid substance abuse policy can help you keep substance abuse under control.

-Substance abuse and impairment on the job can lead to higher employee turnover, higher insurance premiums, an increase in accidents, absenteeism, and errors, increased workers’ compensation claims, and decreased employee productivity.
-In some instances, substance abuse can also cost lives.
+Substance abuse and impairment at work can increase employee turnover, insurance premiums, accidents, absenteeism, errors, workers’ comp claims, and employee productivity.
+Substance abuse sometimes claims lives.

 Even if no accidents occur, employees working under the influence of drugs or alcohol don’t perform their best; their productivity suffers, as does their accuracy—they make mistakes that can impact your company’s reputation.
 A significant number of companies have started implementing workplace drug testing programs.

 Following the guidelines outlined here will provide you with a program that accomplishes your objectives and gives you confidence in the results.

 A drug-testing program provides employers with the opportunity to define company policies and ensure that employees abide by them.
 The critical elements to a successful program include:

 If your industry requires testing under law, start with those requirements.

 Step 2: Training

 Managers, HR managers, and safety managers are responsible for training.
 Employees and supervisors should understand a testing program.

 It’s up to the managers to ensure the organization provides adequate training to employees and supervisors.
 To properly execute those responsibilities, the manager should be thoroughly trained in all aspects of the workplace drug testing program.
 Practical manager training would include: